Kysek Soft Cooler Review

 You will also find multiple storage compartments.
-Obviously, there will be the largest compartment with zippered access at the top.
-But in addition to this, all sizes come with a side storage compartment that has its own zipper.
+There will be the largest compartment with zippered access at the top.
+But in addition to this, all sizes come with a side storage compartment that has its zipper.
 This is great for stashing away items that you don’t want to mix in in the larger storage area (cell phone, credit card, keys, etc.)

 And speaking of zippers, they are waterproof!
 This is in addition to the waterproof outer shell that all Kysek Dry Bags have.
 Because let’s face it: can you even call a bag that doesn’t use waterproof materials a dry bag?
 We didn’t think so!

 Kysek Rover Softbag Features

 You will see a lot of similarities between the Kysek Rover Softbag and other premium soft-sided coolers on the market offered by companies such as Yeti, RTIC, and Engel.
 The demand for these premium soft-sided coolers that can keep ice for long periods only seems to be growing and we love to see all of these companies coming out with their twist on it.

 The foundation for this Softbag lies in the InternaShield Interior that is wrapped in rawhide skin.
 This provides excellent protection from bumps and scrapes while also assisting in ice life thanks to the insulation offered up by the InternaShield.
 You don’t have to worry about accidentally poking a hole in this fabric when it brushes an abrasive surface.

 On top of this Softbag, you will find what Kysek calls their “Top-Side Flex Rope”.
 This elastic rope is a great place to tie on various items such as keys, cameras, or anything that is on a string or bungee.

 For additional places to hang items, the front of the cooler has NyWeb Straps.
 These are nylon straps that make great anchor points for any items that may not fit on the top.